-“The art practice which the artist Derek Hill has set up with scientists of the University of Newcastle is remarkable for the ways in which it represents an unfaltering stream of exceptional work that Hill has produced since the 1970s and the persistence that he has shown in linking his art production to collaborative projects with professional artists and non-professionals.
+“The art practice that the artist Derek Hill has set up with scientists at the University of Newcastle is remarkable for how it represents an unfaltering stream of exceptional work that Hill has produced since the 1970s and the persistence that he has shown in linking his art production to collaborative projects with professional artists and non-professionals.
 When he left the Royal College and was travelling in Africa, Hill’s life was put in jeopardy by a bacterial infection.
-The trauma of that experience has been a mainspring of his work over several decades, and it found a ready response from the university scientists.
-The resulting link of intense lab work, scientific interaction, and high-tech time-lapse imaging with the organic nature of his art practice presents a remarkable opportunity for the creation of new and exciting artwork, and the engagement of university personnel, schools, and communities “.
-J.Millard
+The trauma of that experience has been the mainspring of his work over several decades, and it found a ready response from the university scientists.
+The resulting link of intense lab work, scientific interaction, and high-tech time-lapse imaging with the organic nature of his art practice presents a remarkable opportunity for the creation of new and exciting artwork and the engagement of university personnel, schools, and communities.”.

 Hill’s Presentation to CBCB (PDF: 8MB).